Abhishek8928/devtinder-backend-app/homework.md

 - whenever doing db operation use try and ctach block in that situation
 - never allow two user with the same email inside our database
 - never trust req.body data always validate and sanitize it before using it
+- always add expiries for your jwt token as well as cookies always signed your cookies